-Anyone seeking a career in pulmonology must first complete their degree in medicine or osteopathy and then enter a three-year to a four-year residency program in internal medicine.
-During their residency, many doctors are able to acquire the knowledge and skills they need to form a baseline of experience in the specialties they may pursue at a later time and residency programs have the added benefit of allowing new doctors access to paid hands-on training.
+Anyone seeking a career in pulmonology must first complete their degree in medicine or osteopathy.
+Then, they can enter a three-year to a four-year residency program in internal medicine.
+During their residency, many doctors acquire the knowledge and skills they need to form a baseline of experience in the specialties they may pursue at a later time.
+Residency programs have the added benefit of allowing new doctors access to paid hands-on training.
 After completing residency, pulmonologists enter a fellowship program that could last two years or longer.

-It is during their fellowship program that pulmonologists will work specifically with patients suffering from a wide range of respiratory conditions under the tutelage of experienced and established members of the field.
+During their fellowship program, pulmonologists work specifically with patients suffering from a wide range of respiratory conditions under the tutelage of experienced and established members of the field.
 There are further subspecialties that students may pursue during their fellowship.
 Some subspecialties require residencies in other forms of medicine— such as pediatric pulmonology, which requires a residency in pediatric internal medicine.

 While it is possible for many pulmonologists to invest as many as fifteen years in their education and training, they are well paid for their efforts.
 The average salary offered to pulmonology recruits in 2012 was over $320,000 per year, making the profession one of the top-paid medical specialties in the United States.
 Whenever doctors command such lucrative pay, our Chicago pulmonology malpractice lawyers feel that this benefit should be paired with high expectations for accuracy and quality of care.

 Obstructive pulmonary diseases such as asthma, bronchitis or emphysema can seem to strike people at random, putting their lives in danger in an instant.
 While it may seem as though these conditions develop randomly, the American Lung Association believes that as many as 25 million people living in the United States are suffering from one of these diseases and that many of them are not aware of it due to the mildness of symptoms or lack of symptoms altogether.
 It is when these serious conditions continue to go unnoticed and untreated that they can be triggered at random and force patients into the hospital for emergency treatment.